IN FOCUS: Natasha Chilcott

 First off, we have Natasha Chilcott, a recent graduate of Griffith Business School.
 Natasha graduated Griffith with a Bachelor of Business majoring in Marketing in 2016.
-During her studies, she completed an internship in the Office of Marketing and Communication at Griffith.
+After her studies, she worked full-time in the Office of Marketing and Communication at Griffith as a Student Recruitment Officer.
 Since graduating, Natasha has opened her own business, SHOUT Marketing, back in her home Canada.
 SHOUT Marketing offers digital marketing services to small local businesses.
 Natasha’s experience in marketing led her to realise that her passion lies in helping small business maximise their marketing return.

 What does a typical day for you look like?